Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Introduction

-The paper establishes that every algebraic phase admits a canonical dual paradigm encoded by its filtered representation theory, that duality is exact on rigidity islands, and that global failure of duality arises only from structural boundaries.
-Failure produces loss of information and never ambiguity.
-It shows that any filtered representation category equipped with functorial defect stratification and finite termination determines a unique algebraic phase up to intrinsic equivalence, and no analytic, metric, monoidal, or semisimplicity hypotheses are required.
-It proves the inevitability of phase structure: any functorial finite-depth reconstruction framework based on representations is forced to factor through Algebraic Phase Theory up to boundary equivalence.
-No alternative reconstruction theory with the same formal properties can exist.
-It shows that such a framework must either collapse into rigidity or admit intrinsic boundaries, and that no third possibility is possible.
-It further proves that the axioms of APT entail finiteness, rigidity–obstruction equivalence, finite boundary detectability, and the existence of universal obstruction objects.
-These results apply uniformly across all phase models developed in the APT series.
+The paper studies how every algebraic phase admits a dual interpretation through its filtered representation theory, how duality behaves on rigidity islands, and how global failure of reconstruction is governed by structural boundaries.
+It shows that filtered representation categories equipped with functorial defect stratification and finite termination determine algebraic phases up to intrinsic equivalence within the finite-depth framework, without requiring analytic, metric, monoidal, or semisimplicity assumptions.
+It also studies how finite-depth functorial reconstruction frameworks with detectable boundaries naturally admit factorisation through Algebraic Phase Theory up to boundary equivalence.
+The paper further examines the relationship between non-rigid reconstruction behaviour and intrinsic boundary structure, and develops a collection of structural consequences associated with the axioms, including finiteness phenomena, rigidity behaviour, finite boundary detectability, and obstruction mechanisms.
+These results apply across the phase models developed in the APT series.